AndreCirri/Mediacom-Phonepad-Duo-G5M-root/README.md

 3) Install Magisk
 4) Go Happy (if you don't brick your phone)

-Magisk is a open-source project used for gain root, hide root to app, install modules, etc. For more info check this link Magisk xda page [here](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)
+Magisk is a open-source project used for gain root, hide root to app, install modules, etc. For more info check this link:

+Magisk xda page [here](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)

 **1) First step is enable Dev Options for unlocking bootloader:**